gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-setup-and-installation.md

 Then in your browser go to [`http://localhost:8080/webgl/`](http://localhost:8080/webgl/).

-If you don't specify a path then http-server will server the current folder.
+If you don't specify a path then http-server will serve the current folder.

 ## Using your Browsers Developer Tools